 Select a recruitment approach (assessments)

-Consider inclusion and diversity requirements, including any cultural matters, that could affect a candidate's performance.
-Adjust your selection process to ensure your panel can assess all potential candidates equally for the role.
+Assessment processes should consider how an eligible person may be able to contribute to your agency’s equity, diversity, respect and inclusion obligations.
+Consider inclusion and diversity requirements, including any cultural matters that could affect a candidate's performance, and adjust your selection process to ensure your panel can assess all potential candidates equally for the role.

 Assessments